kimmypracha/kimmypracha/README.md

 I'm currently interested in Information Retrieval System and Conversational AI along with NLP and ML.

-🌱 I’m currently learning about information retrieval system and database management.
+🌱 I’m currently learning about retrieval-enhanced large language model and stable diffusion in the aspect of semantic editing.

 🔭 I’m currently working on Alexa Prize Project, developing retriever for DIY and recipe task.